003 - Biosphere

 Activity One - Describe

-Using the maps below describe the changes in potential vegetation from 1990 and 2100.
+Using the maps below describe the changes in potential vegetation between 1990 and 2100.

 Activity Two - Create

 Climate change is having quite an impact on the hydrosphere and the magnitude and frequency of climatic hazards.
 It is now time to investigate how climate change can impact our biomes and agricultural systems.
 It is particularly important to look at the impact on the biosphere as we rely on it to produce the food we require for survival.
 While humans are creative creatures it still takes us time to adapt to change.
-As you have already studied, neo-Malthusian thought believes if we become too slow to react it could ultimately result in economic decline or conflict .
-For this activity you are going to be divided into teams to investigate a specific element of change to the biosphere.
+As you have already studied, neo-Malthusian thought believes if we become too slow to react it could ultimately result in economic decline or conflict.
+For this activity, you are going to be divided into teams to investigate a specific element of change to the biosphere.
 You will be using Lucidpress to record and share your findings.
-You will need to include the following points:

 Exam Style Question